 We’re donating medicines as well as over-the-counter medications

-- In the United States, patients who take prescription Bayer medicines and who have lost their insurance coverage and find themselves in financial need as a result of the corona crisis will receive immediate free access to these medicines from us.
+- In the United States, patients who take prescription Bayer medicines and who have lost their insurance coverage and find themselves in financial need as a result of the corona crisis will receive immediate free access to these medicines.

-- 1.5 million units of every day healthcare products donated globally to date including 1 million over-the-counter medications and multivitamins to Americans who can’t easily access them today as well as donations of Bepanthen® to over 100,000 frontline healthcare professionals in 27 countries to ease their skin from the effects of wearing masks and gloves for extended periods of time.
+- To date, 2.4 million units of every day healthcare products donated globally including 1 million over-the-counter medications and multivitamins to Americans who can’t easily access them today as well as donations of Bepanthen® to over 100,000 frontline healthcare professionals in 27 countries to ease their skin from the effects of wearing masks and gloves for extended periods of time.

 We’re donating medical and protective equipment

-- Over 600,000 respiratory masks and other personal protection equipment (PPE), such as protective goggles and gloves, have already been donated to various countries, such as China, India, Poland, and Argentina.
+- We donated 28,000 thousand masks to protect people from infection after the explosion in Beirut, Lebanon and the fire in the Moria refugee camp in Lesbos, Greece.
+Over 600,000 respiratory masks and other personal protection equipment (PPE), such as protective goggles and gloves, have already been donated to various countries, such as China, India, Poland, and Argentina.

 - In Germany, 200,000 masks were donated from its own inventory to the Red Cross.

-- At the technical development center (TDC) at our research and development headquarters in Chesterfield, Missouri, 400,000 face shields have been produced in cooperation with Stratasys, a leading manufacturer of 3D printers, to help doctors, nurses, and first aiders protect themselves from infection because, unlike respiratory masks, these shields also protect the top half of the person’s face.
+- The Technical Development Center (TDC) at our Research and Development headquarters in Chesterfield, Missouri, has produced 400,000 face shields in cooperation with Stratasys, a leading manufacturer of 3D printers, to help doctors, nurses, and first aiders protect themselves from infection because, unlike respiratory masks, these shields also protect the top half of the person’s face.